 Our infrastructure activities include developing, deploying, and operating an active measurement platform that cost-effectively supports global Internet research and security vulnerability analysis.
 We will expand our software infrastructure activities to include a system for allowing measurement of compliance with BCP38 (ingress filtering best practices) across government, research, and commercial networks, and analysis of resulting data.
 We will expand our data sharing efforts, making older topology and some traffic data sets public that used to be restricted to academic researchers.
 As always, we will lead and participate in tool development to support measurement, analysis, indexing, and dissemination of data from operational global Internet infrastructure.
 Our outreach activities will include peer-reviewed papers, workshops, blogging, presentations, and technical reports.

 Note that not all of the activities described in this program plan are fully funded yet; we are seeking additional support to enable us to accomplish our ambitious agenda.

 Finally, we are taking this opportunity of reflection and strategic planning to change the expansion of CAIDA's acronym to more accurately match what we do.
-Effective this month we will be the Center for Applied Internet Data Analysis.
+Effective July 2014, we will be the Center for Applied Internet Data Analysis.